3-Month-Old's Teething: Signs And Tips For Soothing Sore Gums

 Source: Use of Unsafe Teething Remedies: A Survey; Journal of the Canadian Dental Association

 The US Food and Drug Administration (FDA)warns against the use of topical teething gels for babies as these products can be harmful.
-In rare cases, if the baby is in extreme teething pain, the doctor may prescribe baby-safe painkillers such as acetaminophen (4).
+They also warn against the use of homeopathic teething tablets for babies as these too pose a risk due to their belladonna content (4).
+In rare cases, if the baby is in extreme teething pain, the doctor may prescribe baby-safe painkillers such as acetaminophen (5).
 Certain over-the-counter painkillers such as ibuprofen are not recommended for babies below six months.
 Hence, only give medicines prescribed by your pediatrician.

 protip_icon Did you know?